matpl2/DEND_DPIPELINES/README.md

 # DEND Data Pipelines Project
 This file is a documentation file for the exercise performed as a part of Data Engineer NanoDegree Project - Data Pipelines.

-Purpose of this project is to build an ETL pipeline for a data lake hosted on S3.
+Purpose of this project is to create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills.
+These pipelines should also ensure the data quality check.

 ## Files
 This project includes following files: